 Construction and Project Management Higher Level Apprenticeship highlights

-Course Details Project Management, Planning and Control (20CATS)
+Project Management, Planning and Control (20CATS)

-Procurement and Contract Administration (20CATS)
+Procurement Contract Administration and Law (20CATS)

 Project Planning for Sustainability (20CATS)

-Construction Economics and Facilities Management (20CATS)
+Construction Economics and Finance (20CATS)

 Research Methods for Managers (10CATS)